mcwarman/blog/content/posts/2024-01-24-global-pre-commit.md

 Terraform docs...........................................................Passed
 ```

-And re-testing how i failed it would have caught it:
+And re-testing the failure scenario, it would have caught it:

 ```text
 Detect hardcoded secrets.................................................Failed